biblius/SvelTV/README.md

 Developer notes:

 - Due to most TVs using near-obsolete browsers, we've set our minimum development target to Chrome 38.
 JavaScript will be polyfilled according to the `targets` option in `vite.config.ts`.
 As for CSS, we have to be careful not to use unsupported features.
 A good resource to check css/js feature sets is [Can I Use](https://caniuse.com/).
+- Currently, `npm run build` will generate both modern and legacy JavaScript.
+When packaging the application for WebOS you might get an error when minifying the modern js code.
+The file must be manually deleted and the reference to it should be removed from `index.html`.

 ## Setting up the Android Environment